-Now nearing the end of my undergraduate studies in Nursing, I have sketched out the outlines of the career in Nursing that I seek to develop, and I see the Nursing Residency Program at the Keck School of Medicine at USC to be the program that has the most to offer in terms of making concrete progress towards the fulfillment of my professional dreams.
+Now nearing the end of my undergraduate studies in Nursing, I have sketched out the outlines of the career in Nursing that I seek to develop, and I see the Nursing Residency Program at ____ to be the program that has the most to offer in terms of making concrete progress towards the fulfillment of my professional dreams.
 I am deeply motivated and passionate about providing the best patient care possible.
 The residency program at UXX will inspire and empower me to the cutting-edge of nursing care.
 I see the Nurse Residency program at the XXXX School as the optimal springboard to launch me on my way as an advanced nursing professional, leading to lifetime learning and a constant expansion of the depth and sophistication of my Nursing knowledge and professional tool kit.
 I am confident that I will be molded into the professional I seek to become at UXX, that my nursing knowledge and clinical abilities will be vastly enhanced and fine-tuned, and that I will be able to contribute in a positive and meaningful way to the care of patients serving as part of an interdisciplinary team.

 The distinguished program at UXX will vastly enhance my knowledge base, preparing me for further, lifelong education in Nursing, gradually assuming more significant levels of responsibility.
-My journey in Health Care began at California Baptist University, where I established enough of a track record to be selected into an undergraduate program.
-I transferred to California State University, Los Angeles, where I earned a bachelor's in Public Health, minoring in Community Health and Social Gerontology.
+My journey in Health Care began at California Baptist University, where I established enough of a record of accomplishment to be selected into an undergraduate program.
+I transferred to California State University, Los Angeles, where I earned a bachelor's in public health, minoring in Community Health and Social Gerontology.
 I am now completing my Nursing Degree at XXXX University.
 I will always be thankful for my extensive training in Public and Community Health because it will serve to advance the scope of the contribution that I will be able to make to Nursing, hopefully after completing the Residency Program at the XXXX School.

-For me, being a nurse means being selfless, always thinking about the welfare of those around you in the workplace, and giving my all with compassion in a very caring manner.
+For me, being a nurse means being selfless, always thinking about the welfare of those around you in the workplace and giving my all with compassion in a very caring manner.
 Being a nurse allows me to contribute to the community while simultaneously fulfilling my desire to assist others directly and hands-only.
 My friends and family often tell me that I am deeply empathetic, humane, and an attentive listener - all these qualities make me an efficient and agile nurse.
 I attribute much of this to the fact that I had a head start coming from a family of nurses.
 My career choice was thus a natural one that plays to the strengths I have already developed in the home and workplace.

 I have thoroughly enjoyed every aspect of my Nursing education so far: the research, training, and rigorous course work – confirming that I have made the right decision and it is time to move to the next level.
 The feeling of gratification and the confirmation that I can succeed in this profession is a beautiful feeling that animates me daily to give all to my patients in a holistic sense, helping them live healthy, happy, and fulfilling lives.
-I aim to contribute to the nursing profession by treating patients with utmost compassion and kindness.
-Nursing is not simply a 9-to-5 job for me; it is nearly my entire life.
-I am confident that my experiential learning and my job as a caregiver and a nursing assistant will enable me to hit the ground running at UXX and excel from day 1.
+I aim to contribute to the nursing profession by treating patients with the utmost compassion and kindness.
+Nursing is not simply a 9-to-5 job; it is my entire life.
+I am confident that my experiential learning and my job as a caregiver and a nursing assistant will enable me to hit the ground running at UXX and excel from day one.